MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Exwachil/reference_grammar.md

 For the rest of this section, relativized NPs will be surrounded by square brackets when they appear in glosses containing more than just that NP.

-Relative clauses in \[Exwachil\] are placed after the nouns they modify, and they are separated by the relativizer _??? (which possibly agrees with the head noun in some way)_ (?).
+Relative clauses in Exwachil are placed after the nouns they modify, and they are separated by the relativizer _??? (which possibly agrees with the head noun in some way)_ (?).
 When the head noun is the subject or patient of the verb in the relative clause, it is not expressed in the clause as a pronoun.

     ???  ??? ???????
+    tree REL PROG:P3SG:fall
+    'the tree that is falling'

+    ???  ??? ???????
     girl REL PFV:PS3G:praise:A1PL.EX
     'the girl that we praised'

     ??? ??? ?????????
-    man REL PROG:PS3G:carrying:A2SG
+    man REL PROG:PS3G:carrying:A2PL
     'the man that you are carrying'

 Agents cannot be directly relativized.
 In order to relativize an agent, it must first be promoted to the role of subject by rendering the verb in the antipassive voice.
 The patient, which is no longer indexed on the verb, can optionally be expressed as an oblique argument.